 Skincare Products for Humidity

 Whether you have dry or oily, acne-prone skin, switching your products during humid months — and with the seasons — is key to keeping your complexion clear and reaping the benefits of higher moisture levels.

-“If you have drier skin, you’ll want to use a great humectant moisturizer or serum, like Tidal Brightening Enzyme Water Cream.
-Look for ingredients like hyaluronic acid, sodium hyaluronate, glycerin, sodium PCA, and propanediol (Zemea) to pull water into your skin, without leaving a heavy residue,” says Riley.
+“If you have drier skin, you’ll want to use a great humectant moisturizer or serum, like Sunday Riley C.E.O.
+Vitamin C Rich Hydration Cream.
+Look for ingredients like hyaluronic acid, sodium hyaluronate, glycerin, sodium PCA and propanediol (Zemea) to pull water into your skin, without leaving a heavy residue,” says Riley.
 “If you have oilier skin, you may feel your skin gets more congested in humidity.
 The trick is to exfoliate regularly with an AHA [alpha hydroxy acid].
 This will remove the pore-clogging dead skin cells on the surface of your skin, which can create layers of buildup during humid months.
-You can lightly hydrate with a humectant moisturizer afterwards and combat buildup within your pores with salicylic acid.
+You can lightly hydrate with a humectant moisturizer afterward and combat buildup within your pores with salicylic acid.
 A retinoid will also help to keep your skin clear and bright during more humid months.”